 "Besides generators, sump pumps, flashlights and batteries have really been selling well today," said Tony Pedolzky, the store's manager.

-Pedolzky said the store will remain open during its normal 6 a.m. to 10 p.m. hours today, but added that he and the rest of the store's management would reassess whether that would change by the morning.
+Pedolzky said the store will remain open during its normal 6 a.m. to 10 p.m.

 More uncertain is when stores will be able to re-stock items that sell out.

 Pedolzky said there are 75 product delivery trucks stationed at the various Home Depot distribution centers throughout the country.
 The nearest distribution center that supplies the Pittsfield store is in Westfield, and Pedolzky said he and his team will have to wait and find out to see if the Berkshires becomes one of the areas hit hardest by the storm.
 The most critical regions will be supplied first, he added.

 Like Home Depot, H. Greenberg & Son in North Adams was all out of power generators by Monday afternoon, while size D batteries, flashlights and rain gear like boots and tarps were selling well, according to Tony Esposito, the store's director of operations.
 Esposito said his store is prepared for post-storm needs, having stocked up on chain saws and tarps.

 For those looking for groceries, the Berkshire Co-Op Market in Great Barrington was completely out of bottled water, and it was quickly running through its stock of canned goods Monday afternoon, said Matt Novik, the store's communications manager.